Internal Tools Development

 Multi-step workflows with branching.
 An approval chain where the next step depends on the value, the department, and whether the requester is a manager.
 Airtable automations cannot express this.

 Deep integrations.
 You need the CRM to update the accounting system, trigger a stock check, and send a notification to the warehouse, all as a single atomic operation.
 Zapier chains are fragile at this level.
+Custom tools handle this through direct API integrations with transactional guarantees.

 Audit trails and compliance.
 Regulated industries need to know who changed what, when, and why.
 Most off-the-shelf tools offer version history, not true audit logs.